AndyEveritt/DuetScreen-MACH26/src/UI/README.md

 ## Components
 These are reusable components that can be used in multiple screens.
-A component can either "dumb", or it can have some business logic associated with it.
-- If a component is "dumb", and interactivity is not defined by the component itself but is instead passed in as a callback by the view that uses the component.
+A component is "dumb", or it can have some business logic associated with it.
+Interactivity is not defined by the component itself but is instead passed in as a callback by the view that uses the component.
 - For example, a button component should not contain the logic for what happens when the button is clicked, but should instead call a callback function that is passed in as a prop.
 - These components should inherit from the `BaseView` class
-- If a component has business logic, it will have its own `Presenter` class that will handle the logic for the component.
-    - For example, a component that displays a list of items may have a `Presenter` that fetches the data to display in the list.
-    - These components should inherit from the `View` class

 ## Core
 This is where the MVP structure is implemented.
 It contains the base `Model`, `View`, and `Presenter` classes which will be inherited by the other classes in the UI.